-In addition Strand (2001:267) draws attention to what he calls network organisations, by which he means networks of partners of various types, i.e. bureaucratic, professional, workshop and task organisations.
-Common to all network organisations are the fact that the partners can have a large degree of independence, and that a partner to a greater extent than a part of the four other organisations can disappear from the organisation, either of their own free will or because the other partners choose to exclude them.
+In addition Strand (2001:267) draws attention to what he calls network organisations, by which he means networks of organisations of various types.
+Common to all of them is the fact that the separate component parts can have a large degree of independence, and that they to a greater extent than the four other organisations can disappear from the network, either of their own free will or because the partners choose to exclude them.
 They are often composed of organisations that represent all the four above-mentioned forms, and it is just this balance between the P, A, I and E functions that can give these organisations their strength.

-As I have argued so fare, the NPM reforms have to some extent succeeded to create a more unpredictable future for public sector, this have taken us towards a supermarket or minimum state and should logically have encourage the public sector organisations to act like task organisations.
-This seems to be a logical adaptation to the situation that has been created.

-But the built-in inconsistency in NPM tends to make public sector organisations more like bureaucratic organisations with the consequence that they become more closed to the environment and more instrumental in their behaviour.
-More or less, public sector organisations have become machine bureaucracies dominated of a contractual behaviour within the government structure.
-The NPM reforms have empowered customers through free chooses of services, free managers from detailed political instructions, and strengthen political steering through defining the long-term goals for the public sector and asserting the outcome (Christensen and Lægreid 2003).
+The NPM reforms seem to have disrupted this potential balance in regional development network organisations.
+To some extent the NPM reforms have succeeded to create a more unpredictable future for public sector, this have taken us towards a minimum state and should have encourage the public sector organisations to act like task organisations.
+This seems to be a logical adaptation to the situation that has been created, but the built-in inconsistency in NPM tends to make public sector organisations more like private sector organisations with the consequence that they become more closed to the environment and more instrumental in their behaviour.
+More or less, public sector organisations have become machine bureaucracy dominated of a contractual behaviour within the government structure.
+The reforms shall empower customers through free chooses of services, free managers from detailed political instructions, and strengthen political steering through defining the long-term goals for the public sector and asserting the outcome (Christensen and Lægreid 2003).
 However, these three tings are difficult to achieve simultaneously (Pollitt and Bouckaert 2000), and the consequence is a fragmentation of the national stats and an increased sector thinking and acting.
-One of the main reasons is that the politicians are not able to hold the public sector managers responsible for the outcome or the results of the policy implementation, only the output.
-This lack of outcome accountability gives the public sector organisations the possibility to act like machine bureaucracies rather than task organisations, and makes it extremely difficult to realise regional planning and development through governance and network organisations.
+One of the main reasons is that the politicians do not hold the public sector managers responsible for the outcome or the results of the policy implementation, only the output.

+This lack of accountability gives the public sector organisations the possibility to act like machine bureaucracies rather than task organisations, and makes it extremely difficult to realise regional planning and development through governance and network organisations.

 As the public sector organisations become more machine bureaucracy like, the ability and willingness to participate in network organisations are reduced.
 Then the nearest solution should be more accountability, but then the problem is the lack of causality in production of public sector services.
-When there is no obvious logical relation between a public sector organisation activity or lack of activity and the outcome to the society, you can not hold the organisations and their leaders responsible.
+When there is no obvious logical relation between a public sector organisation activity or lack of activity and the outcome on the society, you can not hold the organisation responsible.